I4104/student-management/README.md

 # Student-Management
-Final project for the PHP course at the university
+Final project for the PHP course at the university [Old Project - 08/07/2021]

 **Technologies Used:**
 - PHP Basic